Achieving Efficiency in Black Box Simulation of Distribution Tails with Self-structuring Importance Samplers: The problem considered and the proposed IS procedure

-As with any IS procedure (see \cite[Chapter 5]{AGbook}), the likelihood ratio term $\mathcal{L}_i$ is simply the ratio between the probability densities of $\XX$ and $\ZZ$ evaluated at $\ZZ_i.$ Consequently, as verified in Proposition \ref{prop:unbiased} below, the resulting estimator $\bar{\zeta}_{_N}(u)$ has no bias.
-Further, with a standard change of variables formula involving the Jacobian of the transformation $\mathcal{L}_i$ can be written conveniently as in (\ref{LLR}) - (\ref{eqn:Jac}) in Algorithm \ref{algo:IS} which require only access to evaluations of the probability density of $\XX;$ see the proof of Proposition \ref{prop:unbiased} in the appendix for computations leading to (\ref{eqn:Jac}).
+to obtain the estimator $\bar{\zeta}_{_N}(u)$ returned by Algorithm \ref{algo:IS}.
+As with any IS procedure, the likelihood ratio term $\mathcal{L}_i$ is taken to be the ratio between the probability densities of $\XX$ and $\ZZ$ evaluated at $\ZZ_i$ \citep[see eg.,][Chapter 5]{AGbook}.
+With a standard change of variables formula involving the Jacobian of the transformation, $\mathcal{L}_i$ can be written conveniently {as in Table \ref{tab:Jacobians} below.
+This involves plugging in the choice of $\mv{\kappa}$ in the Jacobian determinant